-Because marriage is made of two humans, and humans are far from being flawless.
-But, once in a position of the maltreated spouse, you might notice this past transgression seems to linger forever in your heart and mind.
+Because marriage is made of two humans, humans are far from flawless.
+But, once in the position of the maltreated spouse, you might notice this past transgression linger forever in your heart and mind.
 So, how do you forgive your spouse for their past mistakes?

-Why it is so hard to forgive
+Why is it so hard to forgive?

-When we find out about the betrayal, we will first go through a whirlpool of emotions, ranging from pure rage to complete numbness.
+When we learn about betrayal, we will first go through a whirlpool of emotions, ranging from pure rage to complete numbness.
 We won’t know what hit us.
 But, with time, we will get through this initial shock.

 However, this is not the case.
-By forgiving, you are merely moving on, we are not saying that it was alright to go through that.
+By forgiving, you are merely moving on, and we are not saying it was alright to go through that.
 So, because it is so essential to forgive, here are three steps to achieve this goal.

 Step 1.
 Understand what happened

-This probably won’t come hard to you, because most of us have the burning desire to get in the roots of how the betrayal happened.
+This probably won’t come hard to you because most of us have the burning desire to get to the roots of how the betrayal happened.
 If you’re lucky, your spouse will be willing to help you understand it all.